 How are optic disc drusen treated?

 Optic disc drusen are almost always asymptomatic and require no treatment.
 Patients need to be aware that their nerves are not truly swollen in case this is questioned on subsequent exams to avoid unnecessary invasive testing.
-Patients can rarely develop growth of new blood vessels around the optic nerve (choroidal neovascularization as can develop in ocular histoplasmosis or age-related macular degeneration) that may require treatment.
+Patients can rarely develop growth of new blood vessels around the optic nerve (choroidal neovascularization as can develop in angioid streaks, age-related macular degeneration, choroidal rupture, degenerative myopia, idiopathic, and ocular histoplasmosis).
 Patients should therefore check their vision regularly with an Amsler grid and notify their eye doctor immediately if any changes occur.